VWCE vs IWDA 2026 — 10y Returns, TER, IKE Setup (Honest Pick)

 Dividend Treatment — Accumulating vs Distributing

-Both VWCE and IWDA are accumulating ETFs, but understanding the alternative helps explain their value:
+Both VWCE and IWDA are accumulating ETFs, which matters for Polish tax treatment:

 Accumulating ETFs (VWCE, IWDA)